• Skip to primary navigation

 I like Nature Nate’s.
 (Note: I used to buy their raw organic honey but now I’m not convinced “organic” means anything on a honey label.)

 Maple syrup – Is it possible to love maple syrup even more than honey?
 Yep.
 It’s deeper, richer flavor is pure manna.
 Also useful in cooking and baking, it doesn’t taste quite as sweet as white sugar or honey.
-I always look for darker maple syrups and labels like “rich,” “robust,” etc. I’m not finding my usual organic brands online, but I’ll update this if and when I do.
+There used to be Grade A maple syrup (lighter in color and milder in flavor) and Grade B maple syrup (darker in color and more robust in flavor – my preference).
+But now brands aren’t saying Grade B anymore and saying something like “Grade A dark & robust” or similar language.
+I always look for darker maple syrups and labels like “rich,” “robust,” etc. This organic dark maple syrup fits the bill.

 Date syrup – Made from dates and only dates, this whole food product is a lovely addition to the sweetener aisle.
-It’s a dark syrup somewhere between honey and maple syrup with less sugar, plus trace amounts of minerals.
+It’s a dark syrup with trace amounts of minerals.
+It has a darker, heavier flavor than either honey or maple syrup.
 I’ve just started using this on my pancakes and am enjoying it.

 I use D’Vash.